eng470-s23/eng470-zwhitley/project-log.md

 ---
 # week 4
 ## notes
-- i have been having trouble finding suitable sources that are specifically and visibly peer reviewed
+- I have been having trouble finding suitable sources that are specific and visibly peer reviewed.

 ## search log
 - search log goes here